 - These degrees conform to the Biochemical Society’s core curriculum in biochemistry.

-- Biochemistry students, complete a 16 week work placement during Stage 2.
+- Optional work placements on these programmes provide students with the opportunity to utilise the practical skills gained during the teaching of their degree and apply these in a work environment.
 Past students have gained work placement within organisations such as Almac, Warner Chilcott, Randox, Norbrook Laboratories, Altnagelvin Hospital and Belfast City Hospital.

 Throughout Stages 1 and 2 of the MSci Biochemistry degree, practical classes in Biochemistry reinforce and complement the theory, providing students with the solid foundation on which to build upon for Stages 3 and 4.